 If we work similarly for the last term $\nu (\mathcal{P}^2f^q \log \mathcal{P}^2f^q)$ of ~\eqref{2.5Pap2} and inductively for any term $\nu (\mathcal{P}^kf^q log \mathcal{P}^kf^q)$, then after $n$ steps~\eqref{2.4Pap2} and~\eqref{2.5Pap2} will give

-In order to calculate the third and fourth term on the right-hand side of~\eqref{2.6Pap2} we will use the following proposition \begin{proposition} Suppose that hypothesis $\textbf{A}$ or $\textbf{B}$ are satisfied.
-Then the following bound holds
+In order to calculate the third and fourth term on the right-hand side of~\eqref{2.6Pap2} we will use the following proposition \begin{proposition} Assume either (H1) or (H2).
+If the conditions (C1)-(C3) are satisfied, then the following bound holds

 for $\{i,j\}=\{0,1\}$ and constants $C_1\in (0,\infty)$ and $0<C_2<1$.\end{proposition} The proof of Proposition~\ref{prp2.3Pap2} will be the subject of Section \ref{section6}.
 If we apply inductively the bound~\eqref{2.7Pap2} k times to the third and the fourth term of~\eqref{2.6Pap2} we obtain